alexwololo/CodePlayground/07_Git_GitHub/Basic_Commands.md

 our new command and it can also be combined as here where we only show history of our old file

 ## git mv index.html trash.html

 rename a file from old to new name

 ## git add -u

+updates

+## git add -A

+updates all files

+## .gitignore

+this files contains the filenames of what is not sent to github \*html excludes all html files for example